 Investigating decomposition processes in floc layers is necessary to understand how these thick accumulations are maintained over time and how they contribute to carbon storage in freshwaters.
 In collaboration with Scott Tiegs (Oakland Univ.), we used a standardized cotton-strip assay to quantify decomposition potential, or the inherent capacity of floc accumulations to process organic matter, in floc layers in a variety of shallow water habitats.

 Publication: Kincaid DW, Lara NAH, Tiegs SD, Hamilton SK.
+2019.
 Decomposition in flocculent sediments of shallow freshwaters and its sensitivity to warming.
-In review at Freshwater Science
+Freshwater Science 38: 899–916.
+DOI [Request PDF]

 What hydrologic processes drive solute exchanges between floc layers and overlying waters?

 Relative to overlying waters, floc layers contain large pools of dissolved nutrients like phosphorus and nitrogen.
 Exchanges between these two compartments affect surface water quality.
 It’s reasonable to assume nutrients continuously move from the floc layer to more dilute overlying water via diffusion; however, we are curious whether there are times when advective exchanges (forced fluid flow) eclipse diffusion-dominated exchanges between floc layers and overlying waters.
 We are using heat exchange modeling to reveal the timing and types of hydrologic exchanges across the floc-water interface in shallow aquatic ecosystems.
 This work is done in collaboration with Mantha (Phani) Phanikumar (MSU), Martin Briggs (UGSG), and Jay Zarnetske (MSU).